-Men must bring a level of stability and calm to a home and I didn’t always get it right.
+Men must bring a level of stability and calm to a home, and I didn’t always get it right.
 My wife was a stay at home parent when the triplets came home.
-She was dealing with hard days when I returned to work, it was a massive undertaking.
-She was also breastfeeding which required that she stayed calm and relatively stress free.
+She was dealing with hard days when I returned to work.
+It was a massive undertaking.
+She was also breastfeeding, which required that she stay calm and relatively stress free.
 It took me a few months to adjust myself.
-I became resentful and overwhelmed in the beginning, fuelled by exhaustion and stress I sank mentally for a while.
+I became resentful and overwhelmed in the beginning, fuelled by exhaustion and stress.
+I sank mentally for a while.
 It was tough going with 3 babies all in need of attention.

-But thankfully I snapped out of my negativity.
+But thankfully, I snapped out of my negativity.
 I had to.
-I didn’t want to be the dad that couldn’t handle the situation.
-Beaten down by stress and frustration I was only creating problems under my roof.
+I didn’t want to be the dad who couldn’t handle the situation.
+Beaten down by stress and frustration, I was only creating problems under my roof.
 I knew the problem and also knew the solution.
-Anger had pierced me and I had to become free from it.
+Anger had pierced me, and I had to become free from it.

 No man likes to admit they have an anger problem.
 I certainly didn’t.
-But as much as I was suppressing it I couldn’t escape it.
-I resented that I couldn’t get enough sleep, I resented the feelings of separation I felt.
-My mother in law moved into help and I really felt like I was on the outside looking in.
-It was all knew to me and I wasn’t one hundred percent sure as to what I was doing.
+But as much as I was suppressing it, I couldn’t escape it.
+I resented that I couldn’t get enough sleep, and I resented the feelings of separation I felt.
+My mother in law moved into help, and I really felt like I was on the outside looking in.
+It was all new to me, and I wasn’t one hundred per cent sure as to what I was doing.
 I was beginning to feel like a loose end.
 Instead of being grateful for the help we had, I resented it.

 The real problem I had was resentment.
 It was clouding my judgment and adding tension to an already difficult situation.
-I was like a zombie, stumbling unconsciously through my days and drowning in self pity under the surface.
+I was like a zombie, stumbling unconsciously through my days and drowning in self-pity under the surface.
 I had to wake up!
-And one way to spiritually awaken is through non contemplative meditation.
+One way to spiritually awaken is through non contemplative meditation.
 And it took me just days to get back into the stream of life when I realised something had to give.

 I was able to feel a part of the journey for the first time since they were born.
-And I continue to meditate daily and be the man my family needs.
+I continue to meditate daily and be the man my family needs.
 All it takes is for me to be awake.
-And whilst in that conscious state I find all I need just comes.
+And whilst in that conscious state, I find all I need just comes.
 I now intuitively deal with life without struggling.
-Problems are just opportunity’s for growth and there’s no shortage of those.
+Problems are just opportunities for growth, and there’s no shortage of those.